Division of Deakin: History

+Initially a rural seat north and north-east of Melbourne, the division has been located solely in the eastern suburbs of Melbourne since 1969.

 Deakin has usually been held by the Liberal Party, though it became increasingly marginal from the 1980s onward.
 Prior to the 2013 federal election it was the second most marginal Labor Party seat in Australia.
 At the 2013 federal election, Michael Sukkar reclaimed the seat for the Liberal Party and was elected with 53.2% of the two-party-preferred vote.

+At the time of the 2022 Australian federal election, approximately 10% of the electorate's population possessed Chinese ancestry.

+In 2025, the Labor Party of Australia challenger Matt Gregg managed to defeat incumbent Liberal Party MP Michael Sukkar by a margin of about 53 percent to 47 percent.
+This trend of urban, white-collar seats swinging towards Labor can also be reflected in seats such as Division of Aston or Division of Menzies.